davidlatuno/Trivia-Game-MK2/README.md

 Trivia Game with questions shown one at a time

-Made with JavaScript, jQuery, HTML, and CSS
+Made with JavaScript, jQuery, HTML, CSS, and Bootstrap

 Url Link: https://davidlatuno.github.io/Trivia-Game-MK2/